gonodono/glancet/README.md

 | 1.2.0-alpha01 |    "    |   "    |
 | 1.2.0-beta01  |    "    |   "    |

+> [!WARNING]
+> Currently, these mappings are not enforced in any way.
+It is up to the user to
+> ensure the correct versions.

 <br />

 ## Notes

 - This project used to be called Glancet, but I've abruptly changed it before publishing the first release.
-In addition to the relevant package and build changes, I've also renamed the Composables.
+In addition to the relevant package and build changes, I've also renamed the composables.
 If you were using this already, my apologies.

+- The library accomplishes its effects by slightly altering Glance's bytecode to insert calls to local code where the underlying `RemoteViews` are modified directly.
+The bytecode manipulation is performed by the custom Gradle plugin using [a built-in AGP functionality][transform] along with some basic Java ASM.

 - All of the current features involve custom `GlanceModifier` implementations, and Glance prints a warning log anytime it encounters one that's not its own.